wildfly-extras/wildfly-microprofile-config/README.md

 # Project structure

 * [implementation](implementation/) - (__incomplete__) Implementation of the Eclipse MicroProfile Config API.
 * [extension](extension/) - WildFly Extension that provides the `microprofile-config` subsystem.
-This subsystem will ensure that a `Config` instance can be injected using CDI in the application.
 It also allows to define ConfigSources that are stored in the subsystem configuration.
 * [feature-pack](feature-pack/) - Feature pack that bundles the extension with the JBoss Modules required to run it in WildFly and Swarm.
 * [dist](dist/) - A distribution of WildFly with the microprofile-config extension installed (in its standalone-microprofile.xml configuration)
 * [config-api](config-api/) - Generation of Swarm Config API that provides a Java API to manage the `microprofile-config` subsystem.